Lucas-ZhipengLiu/Fruits-Categorization-with-SVM-/README.md

 # Multi-fruit Categorization with a support vector machine (SVM) classifier

 **The classifier is trained by my dataset, which is able to distinguish six different fruits.
 They are apple, banana, kiwi, cherry, walnut, and orange.
 Also, an easy to use interactive interface is desgined.
 The BSc dissertation is available [here](https://github.com/Lucas-ZhipengLiu/Fruits-Categorization-with-SVM-/blob/master/%E5%88%98%E5%BF%97%E9%B9%8F-%E6%AF%95%E4%B8%9A%E8%AE%BE%E8%AE%A1%E7%BB%88%E7%A8%BF.pdf).
 The main dependency is OpenCV 3.
-Below is an overview of the project.**
+Below is an overview of the categorization system.**

 ![alt text](https://github.com/Lucas-ZhipengLiu/Fruits-Categorization-with-SVM-/blob/master/Images/3.png)